 No paid ads aren’t bad choices at all.

 If your pocket is fat enough plus you’re knowledgeable and have the skills on how to optimize your ads for conversions, then go with that.

 Simple, you’re building an asset and growing your personal brand at the same time.

-Affiliate marketing these days is more of becoming a personality of value and not just throwing your links on people’s face and expect your bank account to be green the next day.
+Affiliate marketing these days is more of becoming a personality of value and not just throwing your links on people’s faces and expecting your bank account to be green the next day.

 It doesn’t work way.

-These days people buy from people they know, like trust and connect with.
+These days people buy from people they know, trust and connect with.

 First, you have to figure out the problem your affiliate offer solves, who it solves it for, and where your target audience is.

 Secondly is getting in front of them, with the right message copy at the right time.